On August 3, 2021, Iraq announced that the U.S. would return more than 17,000 looted artifacts, some of which were stolen during the 2003 invasion.

-The August 2021 IELR issue will have an in-depth discussion on this matter.
+The August IELR will have an in-depth discussion of this topic.

 Join Zoom Meeting